Teaching Pronunciation in the EFL Classroom

 After all, you want your students to speak naturally too.

 Word and sentence stress takes a lot of practice.
 But the practice is worthwhile as your students will benefit greatly from your efforts.
 Don’t worry about getting it slightly wrong.
 It is more important that you just try it and work with it and develop your skills with it.
-It WILL make you a much better teacher in the long run.
+Teaching EFL pronunciation takes some practice, but it WILL make you a much better teacher in the long run.

 There is a lot to study here as there is a lot to learn.
 The suggested readings are ranked in the order of difficulty and the order in which they are best read.